0xSooki/0xsooki.github.io/content/_index.md

 **[Wigner Research Centre for Physics](https://wigner.hu/en)** · Hybrid
 Jun 2024 – Jun 2025

-* Collaborated with PhD researchers to accelerate permanent function computation for photonic quantum computing workloads.
+* Collaborated with PhD researchers to accelerate permanent function computation for photonic quantum computing workloads such as Gaussian Boson sampling.
-* Derived and implemented a novel gradient formula for the permanent, improving differentiability and enabling new optimization workflows.
+* Derived and implemented a novel gradient formula for the permanent, making the computation more efficient.

 ### <span class="job-title-underline">Student Research Fellow</span>